 Revenue and Expenses

 Year Operating Income Operating Expenses

-Most recently completed fiscal year ar
+Most recently completed fiscal year ear

 Second most recently completed

 fiscal year

-•

-Does your museum have an item nized budget?
+Does your museum have an ite emized budget?

 Yes

 No

-Which of the following resource museum (check all that apply): r parent organization provide for your
+Which of the following resourc museum (check all that apply): our parent organization provide for your

-Not applicable (no parent organiza tion)
+Not applicable (no parent organiza

-Staffing/Benefits
+Staffing/Benefits adony

 Building/Grounds Maintenance or Utilities

 Marketing/PR/Development

 Other

-)

-If you selected other, please list:
+If you selected other, please lis t:

 There is no character/word limit.